 Steps 13-20 are repeated according to the Media Player Entry information.
-5.X.5.2 Interactive service
+5.X.4.2 Interactive service

-In a specific hybrid scenario, an interactive service may be provided via 5GMS while the main media content resources are delivered via MBS exclusively.
+In a specific 5GMS content delivery via 5G System and MBS cenario, an interactive service may be provided via 5GMS while the main media content resources are delivered via MBS exclusively.
 In this case, the following instantiations apply:

-- In step 2, the media presentation manifest (MPD) only points to content in the local Media Server.
+- In step 2, the Media Entry Point document (e.g. MPD) only points to content in the local proxy Media Server.

-- Step 13 as well as steps 17-20 are all terminated on the local Media Server.
+- Step 13 as well as steps 17-20 are all terminated on the local proxy Media Server.

-5.X.5.3 Session continuity
+5.X.4.3 Session continuity

-In a specific hybrid scenario, the service is made available via both 5GMS and MBS delivery networks, but only one Representation of each Adaptation Set is provided via MBS.
+In a specific 5GMS content delivery via 5G System and MBS scenario, the service is made available via both 5GMS and MBS delivery networks, but only one Representation of each Adaptation Set is provided via MBS.
 In this case, the following instantiations apply:

 - In step 2, one Representation of each Adaptation Set is distributed via MBS.

-- As long as the streaming service is accessible over MBS, the Media Player selects the media content in step 13 as well as steps 17–20 from the local Media Server; content is not available from the 5GMSd AS.
+- As long as the streaming service is accessible over MBS, the Media Player selects the media content in step 13 as well as steps 17–20 from the local proxy Media Server; content is not available from the 5GMSd AS.

 - If the streaming service becomes unavailable via MBS, the Media Player switches to accessing the media content in step 13 as well as steps 17–20 from the 5GMSd AS.

-- Once the streaming service becomes available again via MBS, the Media Player switches back to accessing the media content in step 13 as well as steps 17–20 from the local Media Server.
+- Once the streaming service becomes available again via MBS, the Media Player switches back to accessing the media content in step 13 as well as steps 17–20 from the local proxy Media Server.

-5.X.5.4 Time-shifted viewing
+5.X.4.4 Time-shifted viewing

-In a specific hybrid scenario, the service is made available via both 5GMS and MBS delivery networks, but only one Representation of each Adaptation Set is provided via MBS.
-The content is retained by the 5GMS AS for a period of time to support time shifted access.
+In a specific 5GMS content delivery via 5G System and MBS scenario, the service is made available via both 5GMS and MBS delivery networks, but only one Representation of each Adaptation Set is provided via MBS.
+The content is retained by the 5GMSd AS for a period of time to support time shifted access.
 In this case, the following instantiations apply:

 - In step 2, one Representation is of each Adaptation Set is distributed via MBS.

-- If the streaming service is accessible via MBS and the user is consuming content at the live edge, the Media Player selects the media content in the step 13 as well as steps 17–20 from the local Media Server; content is not available from the 5GMSd AS.
+- If the streaming service is accessible via MBS and the user is consuming content at the live edge, the Media Player selects the media content in the step 13 as well as steps 17–20 from the local proxy Media Server; content is not available from the 5GMSd AS.

 - If the user switches to time-shift viewing mode or streaming service becomes unavailable via MBS, the Media Player switches to accessing the media content in the step 13 as well as steps 17–20 from the 5GMSd AS.

-- Once the streaming service becomes available again via MBS and the user returns to the live edge, the Media Player switches back to accessing the media content in the step 13 as well as steps 17–20 from the local Media Server.
+- Once the streaming service becomes available again via MBS and the user returns to the live edge, the Media Player switches back to accessing the media content in the step 13 as well as steps 17–20 from the local proxy Media Server.

-5.X.5.5 Content or component replacement
+5.X.4.5 Content or component replacement

-In a specific hybrid scenario, the service is made available via both 5GMS and MBS delivery networks, but only one Representation of selected Adaptation Sets is provided via MBS.
+In a specific 5GMS content delivery via 5G System and MBS scenario, the service is made available via both 5GMS and MBS delivery networks, but only one Representation of selected Adaptation Sets is provided via MBS.
 Some Adaptation Sets are only available via 5GMS.
 In another case, two or more content alternatives may exist for a period of time, but only one alternative is provided over MBS.

 In this case, the following instantiations apply: